 Conclusion

-If this tutorial has piqued your interest in integrating barcode scanning functionalities into your React Native app, make sure to take a look at our SDK’s other neat features in our documentation or run our example project.
+If this tutorial has piqued your interest in integrating barcode scanning functionalities into your React Native app and you are ready to dive deeper, look into our SDK’s documentation or check our example project on GitHub.